History of Brighton & Hove Albion F.C.: Graham Potter (2019–2022)

 On 20 May 2019, club chairman Bloom announced that Graham Potter of Swansea will take over as manager after paying Swansea £3m in compensation.

 On 8 September 2022, the club announced that Graham Potter would leave Brighton, after joining Chelsea FC.
 He would take his coaching staff with him, leading Brighton to appoint Andrew Crofts, the club's U-23 head coach, as the first team's interim-head coach.

 Roberto De Zerbi (2022–2024)

 On 18 September 2022 De Zerbi was announced as their head coach from Shakhtar Donetsk, signing a four-year contract.
 Brighton under his first match managed to 3–3 draw against Liverpool.
 Brighton saw their first win under De Zerbi against Graham Potter's Chelsea side, a 4–1 win.
 Brighton narrowly lost the FA Cup semi-final to Manchester United on penalties.
-They finished the 2022-23 Premier League season in 6th place, the club's highest-ever league placing, and qualified for European competition for the first time in their history.
-In September 2023, Brighton lost their first game in the Europa League 2-3 against AEK Athens.
+They finished the 2022–23 Premier League season in 6th place, the club's highest-ever league placing, and qualified for European competition for the first time in their history.
+In September 2023, Brighton lost their first game in the UEFA Europa League 2–3 against AEK Athens.